 Calm Down, Cowboy

-Up until the 1980s, whiskey came in 100 or 86 proof.
-When a bartender noticed that a patron had drank too much of the 100 proof, they would scale back and serve them the 86 proof.
+Until the 1980s, whiskey came in 100 or 86 proof.
+When a bartender noticed that a patron had drunk too much of the 100 proof, they would scale back and serve them the 86 proof.
 According to some theories, in bar lingo, that person would have been “86’d.”

 Eight Feet Long, Six Feet Under

 Perhaps the birth of this phrase occurred in death?
-The last time you can be “86’d” might be when they put you under the ground, as most standard graves are eight feet long and six feet deep.
+The last time you can be “86’d” might be when they put you under the ground, as most standard graves are said to be 8 feet long and 6 feet deep (though that last metric is not always true).